 - Development Bank of the Philippines

-- East West Banking Corporation
+- East West Bank (PESONet only)

-- Union Bank of the Philippines
+- Union Bank (Retail clients) (PESONet)

 Have you shifted to digital banking?
 If so, how do you feel about these bank transfer fees?
 In this age of social distancing, we sure hope that you find the best online bank that suits your needs.
 Let us know what you think in the comments!